lijunsong/pollen-mode/README.md

 # Use

-If you install from the package manager, you're done.
-To start the server, `M-x pollen-server-start` is the start point, and then the server buffer has indicator for your next step.

-If you download from the source, to use the major mode and pollen server, place these files in your loading path and do
+To use the major mode, minor mode, and pollen server, do

 ```
 (require 'pollen-mode)